Stop Snoring Treatment

 Everyone snores occasionally, but chronic snoring may have serious health and relationship consequences.
 Snoring can be treated by Dr. Monica Tadros in her offices conveniently located near 300 Grand Ave, Englewood, NJ 07631 and 911 Park Ave., New York, NY 10075.
 Start your snoring treatment today and say goodbye to snoring.

 by Monica Tadros, M.D., F.A.C.S.

 Most commonly snoring indicates laxity of the tissues in the back of the throat.
 The more narrow the airway, the louder the snoring.
 This happens because of the increased resistance to airflow against the excess floppy tissues.
-In some cases a deviated septum, nasal fracture or turbinate hypertrophy in the nose may also contribute to snoring.
-Associated snoring symptoms may include nasal obstruction, dry mouth, sore throat and unrestful sleep due to a condition called Sleep Disordered Breathing.
-Snoring treatments by Dr. Tadros in Englewood NJ, can help you sleep better and stop snoring.
+In some cases, a deviated septum, nasal fracture, or turbinate hypertrophy in the nose may also contribute to snoring.
+Associated snoring symptoms may include nasal obstruction, dry mouth, sore throat, and unrestful sleep due to a condition called Sleep Disordered Breathing.
+Snoring treatments by Dr. Tadros can help you sleep better and stop snoring.

 - Sixty percent of men and 40 percent of women over the age of 40 are habitual snorers.

 - Snoring is common in children between the ages 2 and 7, particularly if they have a chest infection or enlarged tonsils.

 - Snoring is also commonly experienced by women during the later stages of pregnancy.

 Interested in learning more about the available snoring treatments in NYC & NJ?
 Please contact Dr. Monica Tadros today to schedule your no-obligation snoring consultation.
 You may also call NYC: (201) 408-5430 or NJ: (201) 408-5430 to speak to one of our Patient Advisors.